michaelxliao/csc362-proj-Fall23-ambiguous-declaration/Implementation/coding_plan.md

 #### Database Definitions

+##### REVIEW ALL FOR SYNTAX.

+* Includes: cases, whitespace, foreign key constraints, OR REPLACEs, etc.

 | Done? | **Filename**                           | **Assigned to** | Notes                                        |
 | ------- | ---------------------------------------- | ----------------- | ---------------------------------------------- |